 Program for preschool-aged children (Kindergarten)

-Preschool-aged kids from the neighbouring Machame community visit our Forest Kindergarten six days a week.
+Preschool-aged kids from the neighbouring Machame community visit our Forest Kindergarten five days a week.
 Apart from conservation and sustainability, we teach some essential skills, such as reading, writing and English.
 We also provide the kids with breakfast at our school.